7 Tips to Reduce Stress as an On-Site Freelance Medical Interpreter

-I have a black portfolio case in which I keep all my daily materials: assignment sheets, medical dictionary, notepad and pens, smart phone, and any other items I know I'll need throughout the day.
+I have a black bag in which I keep all my assignment essentials: timesheets, medical dictionary, notepad and pens, smart phone, and any other items I know I'll need throughout the day.

 Having an efficient filing system is just as critical, particularly when you're working for multiple language agencies.